-The Certificate in Interdisciplinary Leadership Studies will provide undergraduate students with opportunities for learning that will forge leadership skills and competences through enhanced formal and co-curricular programs, experiential learning, engagement with a wide range of leadership styles, commitment to ethical behavior and social responsibility, and with access to excellence in mentorship.
-This program aims at producing a transformative experience for undergraduate students that provides them with access to and mentorship by individuals with proven leadership qualities in the local, national and international communities.
-It will be available to all undergraduate students in multiple Faculties.
-Students will normally be senior undergraduate students in their third and fourth years of their undergraduate program.
+The Certificate in Interdisciplinary Leadership Studies will provide undergraduate students with opportunities for learning that will forge leadership skills and competences through academic courses and cocurricular programming which engages experiential learning, a diverse range of leadership styles, and commitment to ethical behavior and social responsibility.
+Undergraduates will also have access to excellence in mentorship by individuals with proven leadership qualities in the local, national and international communities.
+The certificate will be available to all undergraduate students.